10 Signs Of A Healthy Relationship And How To Build One

 - Love Language – You need to understand each other’s love language to maintain the relationship.
 Once you learn their patterns of showing love, you’ll see the effort they put into the relationship more clearly.
 Moreover, you can reciprocate their acts of love in a way that they love, and vice versa.

 - Affection – Affection is shown not only through words but also actions.
 Making a note of small details (like what makes them happy, which songs they like, the things that make them smile, their favorite dish/drink/ice cream) and surprising them every now and then shows that you pay attention to them.

-- Appreciation – Appreciate the things that they do for you, A simple ‘thank you’ for something they cooked or some annoying chore that took care of can go a long way in showing your appreciation and gratitude to them.
+- Appreciation – Appreciate the things that they do for you.
+A simple ‘thank you’ for something they cooked or some annoying chore that they took care of can go a long way in showing your appreciation and gratitude to them.